Battle of Mogadishu (1993)

 After the battle, dead US troops were dragged through the streets by enraged Somalis, an act that was broadcast on American television to public outcry.
-The battle led to the end of Operation Gothic Serpent and UNOSOM II military operations, which Somali insurgents saw as victory.
+The battle led to the end of Operation Gothic Serpent and UNOSOM II military operations, which the insurgency saw as victory.
 By early 1995, all UN forces withdrew from Somalia.
-Fear of a repeat drove American reluctance to increase direct involvement in Somalia and other parts of Africa, including during the 1994 Rwandan genocide.
-It has commonly been referred to as "Somalia Syndrome".
+Fears of committing large numbers of US troops to Somalia in the years following the battle led to the CIA using warlords as proxies against the Somali Islamic Courts in the 2000s.
+This aversion to large-scale military intervention in the country, and Africa more broadly, is commonly referred to as the "Somalia Syndrome".

 Background

 Throughout the 1980s, the Somali Rebellion escalated, eventually culminating in the full outbreak of the Somali Civil War and the collapse of the regime of President Siad Barre at the start of 1991.
 Food shortages began in mid-1990, the final year of Siad Barre's rule.
 By early 1991, the formal economy collapsed as rebel groups toppled the Somali Democratic Republic.
-A severe drought hit southern Somalia in 1991–1992, while the civil war disrupted traditional coping mechanisms as law enforcement disintegrated.
-This led to the emergence of the 1992 famine, the primary cause of which was the war's devastation of infrastructure and farmland in the inter-riverine regions.
+A severe drought hit southern Somalia in 1991–1992, as the civil war disrupted traditional coping mechanisms and law enforcement disintegrated.
+These factors resulted in the 1992 famine, the primary cause of which was the devastation of infrastructure and farmland in the inter-riverine regions amid armed conflict.

 The main rebel faction that had toppled the regime was the United Somali Congress (USC), which divided into two armed factions: one led by Ali Mahdi Muhammad, who later became president; and the other by General Mohamed Farrah Aidid, which became known as the Somali National Alliance (SNA).
-After losing control of Mogadishu, remnants of former President Barres forces created the Somali National Front (SNF) and withdrew south into the nations breadbasket.
+After losing control of Mogadishu, remnants of former President Barres forces created the Somali National Front (SNF) and withdrew south into the nation's breadbasket.
 Serious damage was inflicted in Somalia's agricultural regions during fighting between the SNF and Aidid's forces, before the latter drove the SNF far into the south of the country.